Coffee introduces Halloran to Kearney County community

 “We need to realize that our country was founded on these kind of values,” he said.

-His policies call for a reduction in state taxes, especially property taxes.
+His platform calls for a reduction in state taxes, especially property taxes.
 He thinks Nebraska’s property tax on farmers, which ranks among the highest in the nation, is unacceptable.

 “That’s not a thing we want to be the top of the list on,” he said.